 To provide continued competition for partial replacement of the KC-135 fleet, 125 KC-135Es could be replaced by six squad- rons of KC-767s and/or KC-30s.
 Each squadron would have 16 KC-767s or 12 KC-30s.
 Another six squadrons could replace 110 KC-135Rs.
 The balance of the KC-135R fleet could be replaced later by aircraft with an advanced stealth design.
 The first competition to replace 62 KC-135Es would have the winner delivering two squadrons, and the loser, one.
 If Boeing wins, it ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "HOW TO DIVIDE TANKER FLEET".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "HOW TO DIVIDE TANKER FLEET".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.